horker/oxyplotcli2/docs/md/New-OxyHighLowSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.HighLowSeries object that represents a series for high-low plots.
+Returns an object that represents a series for high-low plots.

 See [link](http://www.mathworks.com/help/toolbox/finance/highlowfts.html)